Typed styled components for ReScript, Melange and Native

-styled-ppx is the ppx (opens in a new tab) that brings typed styled components to ReScript, allowing you to create React Components with type-safe style definitions that look like good old CSS.
+styled-ppx is a ppx (opens in a new tab) and a library that brings styled components to ReScript, Melange and Native.
+It allows you to create React Components with type-safe style definitions that don't rely on a different language (DSL (opens in a new tab)) except CSS, but also can be used without React.

 module Center = %styled.div(`